AlexKuchkov/chatgpt-for-qa/README.md

 # ChatGPT for QA Engineers
 A practical guide to using ChatGPT as a productivity partner for QA professionals.
-From designing test cases and writing bug reports to debugging, automation, API testing, and career growth—this resource offers real-world use cases and example prompts tailored for testers.
+From designing test cases and writing bug reports to debugging, automation, API testing, and career growth-this resource offers real-world use cases and example prompts tailored for testers.
 Ideal for manual testers, and QA leads looking to boost their efficiency with AI-powered assistance.

 - <strong>Table of Contents</strong>
   - [Who This Is For](#who-this-is-for)